jhale/numerical-solutions-pdes/chapters/practical.md

 ## Assessment

-Assessment is via coursework (30%) and final examination (70%).
+Assessment is via coursework (30%) and final written examination (70%).
 The due date for the coursework will be set at a later time.
+The syllabus for the exam contains material from the entire course.

 ## Attendance policy